msimet/Stile/README.md

  - [TreeCorr](http://github.com/rmjarvis/TreeCorr), Mike Jarvis's 2-point correlation function code.
 All of our correlation function tests involve calls to this package.
  - PyFITS/Astropy to handle FITS tables and images.
 Stile can run on ASCII tables, but is much slower.
  - matplotlib to generate plots.
+ - scipy to calculate some point statistics

 More dependencies may be added in the future.

 -------------------------------------
 #### Documentation ####